 When you are doing something on the side that you love, you are a better and happier parent.
 Why?
 Because your identity is not lost in just being a mom or dad, you are more than that.
 Finding a hobby will make you less stressed and make you feel good about yourself.

 When you are happy, you have more patience and therefor become a more present parent.

 Related article + recommended book:

 Another great way that can help you be a present parent is to read self help books.
 I love learning and if a book is going to help me parent with purpose, love and understanding, I’m all for it.
-I recommend this e-book by my friend Nina from the helpful parenting website sleepingshouldbeeasy.com.
-It’s packed with tips that will help you build a strong parent-child relationship 🙂
+I recommend reading The Parenting With Purpose e-book It’s packed with helpful tips that you can implement today and will help you build a strong parent-child relationship 🙂

 9. Enjoy every minute

 Let’s face it, our kids are not going to stay kids forever.
 I know, this reality is super sad but it’s the truth.
 You need to try your best to take time out of your busy day to devote it to your kids.
 Let them know that you are there, show them that they can confide in you and enjoy every minute of it.

 Enjoy your children and enjoy being a mother (parent) because that’s the best gift you can ever receive.